 ELIGIBLE GRANT ACTIVITIES:

-Preservation and/or archiving, digitization, collection appraisal and planning, material or professional conservation, and the creation of means for public and or research access to collections.
+- creation of means for public and or research access to collections

 Put in the subject line: Request for Grant Application Details.
 They will send by return email full information on how to apply.